 A Statewide Sustainable Energy Board was formed in 1999 to enhance communications among the four funds and state agencies.
 The board includes representatives from the Commission; the Department of Environmental Protection; the Department of Community and Economic Development; the Office of Consumer Advocate; the Pennsylvania Environmental Council; and each regional board.

 Two of those funds, the Metropolitan Edison Company Sustainable Energy Fund of Berks County Community Foundation and the Pennsylvania Electric Company Sustainable Energy Fund of the Community Foundation for the Alleghenies, began distributing money in the form of grants, loans, and equity investments for a variety of projects within the territories originally served by the two electric companies.
-The two funds share an advisory committee and are commonly referred to in the singular as the Met Ed / Penelec Sustainable Energy Fund.
+The two funds share an advisory committee and are commonly referred to in the singular as the Met-Ed / Penelec Sustainable Energy Fund.

-Download their 15th anniversary report below.
+Download their annual report here.